 Since suspension of your driver’s license is considered an administrative penalty, not a criminal penalty, you have only 15 days to file a formal request for an Administrative License Revocation Hearing.
 You are entitled to be represented by an attorney and call witnesses at the hearing.
 Even if your driving privileges are suspended, with the help of a good lawyer it is possible to obtain a hardship license that will, for example, allow you to drive to and from work.

 Driver’s license suspension can make life very difficult.
 Whether you are a parent, college student or single young professional, you likely need a vehicle to get from Point A to Point B. This might be work, daycare, school or the grocery store.
 Most people do not recognize how important a vehicle is until they do not have access to one.
-Rather than having to spend hundreds and possibly thousands of dollars on Uber rides all over Houston, contact the Mario Madrid Law Firm so we can help you keep your license after receive a DWI ticket in the state of Texas.
+Rather than having to spend hundreds and possibly thousands of dollars on Uber rides all over Houston.
 We are confident we can provide the proper legal representation to make your adult life much easier.

 The financial consequences of a DWI conviction/license revocation can be mild or severe, depending on your financial condition.
 For a first offense DWI, Houston courts can impose a fine of up to $2,000.
 In addition, the Texas Department of Public Safety can impose a “surcharge” that obligates you to pay $1,000 per year for three consecutive years just to keep your driver’s license.
 If your BAC was 0.16% or more, this surcharge increases to $2,000 per year.